-List and explain any data, consultation outcomes, research findings, feedback from service users and stakeholders etc, that supports your proposals and can A public consultation to gather feedback on the themes outlined within the Housing Strategy and overall aims will be carried out prior to implementation.
-Stakeholders will have the opportunity to contribute to this consultation.
+List and explain any data, consultation outcomes, research findings, feedback from service users and stakeholders etc, that supports your proposals and can A public consultation was carried out prior to implementation.
+This focussed on the 3 priority themes.
+Stakeholders and partners also had the opportunity to contribute to this consultation.